 Sauerkraut is a side dish of finely shredded raw cabbage, fermented through lactic acid bacteria which gives it its signature sour flavor.
 Occasionally studded with fragrant caraway seeds, sauerkraut has a long shelf life due to that fermentation; it will last for months when kept in a cool, dry place like a cellar, and even longer if kept in the fridge.

-In addition to being gluten free and vegan, sauerkraut is high in Vitamin C and great for the immune system.
-Thanks to its fermentation process (known as lacto-fermentation, in which lactobacillus produces lactic acid which converts the sugars in the cabbage), it’s also packed with beneficial bacteria that aids in digestion.
+Sauerkraut is gluten-free and vegan, and high in Vitamin C. Thanks to its fermentation process (known as lacto-fermentation, in which lactobacillus produces lactic acid which converts the sugars in the cabbage), fresh sauerkraut is also packed with health benefits, including beneficial bacteria and probiotics.

 What Do You Need to Make Sauerkraut?

 Sauerkraut is incredibly easy to make; all you need is:

 - And a large glass jar or Mason jar to store the sauerkraut

 The cabbage is combined with salt and packed in tight; the liquid from the cabbage acts as a brining solution, which over a few days or weeks transforms the cabbage into a fizzy, crunchy, sour condiment that’s a step above anything you’d find in a grocery store.

 Get innovative with these three tips to make your sauerkraut stand out.

 - Green cabbage is most common, but you can use red cabbage, too.
 For striking fuschia-toned sauerkraut, substitute red cabbage for green.